yudhiesh/ray-serve-composite-model/README.md

-# serve-a-compound-model-lp-author

-Repository for liveProject: Serve a Compound Model
+Repository for Serving a NLP Model using Ray Serve

 ## Setup Guide